October 15, 2012

 Picking pecans in the fall

-Except for the crazy weather (when it's hot, it's hotter than Florida, when it's cold, it's colder than Boston!) and the deadly tornadoes (the marina was hit twice the last 2 springs), we really like Chattanooga.
+Except for the wild weather — when it's hot, it's hotter than Florida, and when it's cold, it's colder than Boston — and the occasional deadly tornadoes (the marina got hit twice in the last two springs!), we really do love life here in Chattanooga.

 Pecan halves